 How to Write a Great Sales Letter

 Let's start with the headline.
-This is the most critical part of your letter.
-Why?
-Because it's the first thing, most prospects will read.
-If the headline doesn't grab them, your letter will go directly into the circular file unread.
+This is the most critical part of your letter because it's the first thing most prospects will read.
+And if it doesn't grab their attention, it will be the only thing they'll read.

 There are two basic emotional selling strategies: playing on hopes and playing on fears.
-If you choose to play on your prospect's hopes, you'll paint a picture of how great the person's life will be when they buy your product — the more clear and detailed the image, the better.
-If you play on their fears, describe a few of the hideous things that can happen to the prospect and then explain how your product can prevent them.
+If you choose to play on your prospect's hopes, you'll paint a picture of how great the person's life will be when they buy your product or service.
+The clearer and more detailed the image, the better.
+If you choose to play on their fears, describe something hideous that can happen to the prospect and then explain how your product or service can prevent it.

-Give your prospect several different response options (phone, email, website, fax, postcard, etc.).
+Give a few different response options (phone, email, website, fax, salesroom visit).
 You don't have to include every single response option but try to have at least three.
 The idea is to make it as easy as possible for your prospects to get in touch with you.

-Finished?
-Try reading the letter out loud.
+After you're done writing, read the letter out loud.
 It's a great way to spot places where your copy falters.
-The goal is a letter that flows smoothly, is clearly written and interesting throughout.
+The goal is a letter that flows smoothly and is clear and interesting throughout.